So, you’re starting your search for vacant land? You came to the right place.

 Both of these will help when making an inference on what the owner intends to with the property.

-The longer someone has held a property, the more likely they are to sell that property.
-The price the owner paid for the property can suggest what they expect to receive for the property now.
+For example, the longer someone has held a property, the more likely they are to sell that property.
+Additionally, the price the owner paid for the property can suggest what they expect to receive for the property now.

-The intent of an owner looking to sell can be further analyzed.
+The intent of an owner looking to sell can be further analyzed using robust property intelligence.
 If an owner has owned the land for a short period and is looking to sell, they may value the speed of sale.
 Understanding the intent of the owner is valuable when making contact.
 It allows you to tailor your approach.
 It lets you also find a scenario whereby meeting their needs can also benefit your own.

 Land Parcel Search